History of the International Ice Hockey Federation: 1914–1945

 At the 1929 congress, the LIHG decided to organize a stand-alone World Championship, beginning in 1930.
 The first World Championship began in Chamonix, but had to be concluded in Vienna and Berlin as the natural ice in Chamonix melted toward the end of the tournament.
 Canada was considered so dominant that it received a bye to the final, where it easily dispatched Germany to win the gold medal.
 Japan, which had joined the LIHG just days prior to the start of the tournament, entered a team consisting of medical students.

-The 1932 Winter Olympics, held in Lake Placid, consisted of only four teams due to the 2008 financial crisis.
+The 1932 Winter Olympics, held in Lake Placid, consisted of only four teams due to the Great Depression.
 Germany and Poland were the only European nations present as Canada won their fourth Olympic gold medal.
 The 1932 European Championship was contested as the last stand-alone European Championship.
 Nine countries participated and Sweden won their third European title.

 The LIHG celebrated its 25th anniversary in 1933.
 Since its foundation in 1908, 18 European Championships, six World Championships, and four Olympic Games tournaments had been contested.
 The 1933 World Championship marked the first time that Canada failed to emerge victorious in a World Championship or Olympic tournament.
 They were defeated by the United States, 2–1 in overtime.

 The Netherlands and Norway became LIHG members in 1935.
 The three Baltic states, Latvia, Estonia, and Lithuania joined the LIHG in 1931, 1935, and 1938 respectively.
 South Africa was accepted into the LIHG in 1937.

 The 1936 Winter Olympics set a new record with 15 participants.
 Great Britain, consisting of a team in which nine of the 13 players had grown up in Canada, won their first and only Olympic gold medal at the tournament.

 World War II disrupted all LIHG events – World, European, and Olympic tournaments alike – spanning from 1940 to 1946.

 While the LIHG was inactive during the war, the Canadian Amateur Hockey Association and the Amateur Hockey Association of the United States (AHAUS) join to form the International Ice Hockey Association.